catspeed-cc/releasehelper-menu/README.md

 ~ mooleshacat

 P.S.
 This small dev release helper menu helped me find a few bugs in the menu's command execution for my dockerized projects. \
 P.P.S.
-The fixes will be in the v1.1.3 compatibility version I am working on.
+The fixes will be in the v1.1.3 compatibility version I am working on to make both dockerized projects compatible.

 EOF